Tips to reduce risks

 - Keep your personal information personal

-- Use the anonymity that web apps provide
+- Use the anonymity that some web apps provide

-- Check that GPS location settings are what you want
+- Check those GPS location settings are what you want

 - Hate crime happens so be vigilant, and report it